Note: these instructions only work on Windows XP.

 Note: It is possible that your sound recorder is located in a different location, or that your default sound recorder is a different product.

-The required format for WAV files remains the same, for whichever sound recording program you use.
+The required .wav file format remains the same, for whichever sound recording program you use to record a wav file.

-Use the format for your greetings below and follow the instructions for your specific sound recording product.
+Use the format for your greetings below.
+Follow the instructions for your specific sound recording product.

 Step 2: Set sound recorder properties.
-The first thing we will do is establish the properties for the sound recorder.
+The first thing we will do is establish the properties for the sound recorder, to ensure your .wav file is in the correct format.

 Step 3: Select Properties from the File menu.